Hamburg Sando (ハンバーグサンド)

 The Sonoran wrap built on a paper-thin forty-centimetre wheat flour tortilla, filled with machaca or carne asada and rolled tight.
 The Sonoran name for the local burrito form.

-A pork-shoulder loaf in a tin, launched in Austin, Minnesota on 5 July 1937 and shipped to Britain by the million from 1941.
-The lunchbox the war left behind.
+A pork-shoulder loaf in a tin, on sale in Austin, Minnesota on 5 July 1937 and shipped to Britain by the million from 1941.
+The lunchbox the war left behind, kept long past rationing's end.

 A square of fried Lorne sausage, a runny fried egg and a tattie scone stacked in a Scottish morning roll, the full Glasgow breakfast plate folded into one hand.